jacobkap/crimebythenumbers/docs/functions.md

 }
 ```

 Now we have added a parameter called `time_5` to the () part of the function and set it the be FALSE by default.
-Right now it doesn't do anything so we need to add code to say what happens if it is TRUE (remember in R true and false must always be all capital letters).
+Right now it doesn't do anything so we need to add code to say what happens if it is TRUE (remember in R true and false must always be all capital letters and not in quotes).

 ```r